 from men whose words are perverse,

 Question: Have the police ever come to your home?
 If so, what happened?

 If you are in a relationship that is abusive, whether emotionally, physically, or any other kind, there is hope for you, and many people ready to help you.
 Click here for a list of phone numbers, websites and books that can help you.
 You are not alone.
 God loves you, and He has placed many people here on earth for your protection.
 May He bless you today.

-* In this article, I identify the victim as she, and the abuser as he.
-Please note the victim in a relationship can sometimes be a man, and the abuser the woman, or the victim and abuser can be the same sex.
+* In this article, I identify the victim as female, and the abuser as male.
+Please note victims and abusers can be male or female, or of the same gender.